RycBrownrigg/Cross-Chain_Content_Rights_Management_Service/Phase 1 - Comprehensive Research & Literature Review (Weeks 1-6)/Weeks 1-2 Literature Search & Review/3.) Review of Polkadot Architecture/Review of Polkadot Architecture.md

 Connected to the relay chain are **parachains** (dedicated slots) and **on-demand parachains** (formerly parathreads), which handle specialized computations.
 The relay chain supports a fixed number of execution cores (e.g., CPU cores), enabling parallel processing.
 Parachains delegate computations away from the relay chain, enabling diverse use cases such as smart contracts and privacy-focused chains. **Bridges** extend this by connecting external standalone chains (e.g., Ethereum or Bitcoin), facilitating arbitrary data transfers while maintaining security through the relay chain's consensus.

-The **shared security model** is an essential characteristic: all interconnected parachains benefit from the validator security of the relay chain, which is supported by staked DOT.
+The **shared security model** is an essential characteristic: all interconnected parachains benefit from the validator security of the relay chain, which staked DOT supports.
 This consolidated security architecture eliminates the need for each parachain to establish its own validators, thereby reducing risks such as 51% attacks commonly associated with sovereign chains.
 If the relay chain reverts a block, all parachains revert accordingly, thereby ensuring system-wide integrity consistency.

 **Scalability** is attained through parallel processing across cores, adaptable resource allocation facilitated by DOT-based coretime purchases, and the delegation of workloads.
 This approach differentiates from monolithic blockchains, thereby enabling the network to manage high transaction volumes without central overload.
 As of October 2025, no significant architectural updates have been observed beyond the implementation of Agile Coretime, which enhances resource management.